Bricktech2000/Notes/notes/conventions.md

 - [[wikilink]]s are generally avoided in headings
 - a page can link to itself
-- most [[fact]]s, opinions and judgements are accompanied by their source and not solely stated as absolute truths
+- most [[fact]]s, opinions and judgements are accompanied by an attribution
-- line breaks are used exclusively semantically and never to make the [[markdown]] source more readable
 - horizontal rules are occasionally used to separate one file into different sections
 - each page has one title[[case]] first-level heading, which must correspond to the file name. occasional subsequent first-level headings must be preceded by a horizontal rule
-- note names are reduced to their simplest form. they are mostly singular nominal groups, and sometimes adjectives when more appropriate. diacritics are removed from them
+- note names are reduced to their simplest form. they are mostly singular nominal groups, and sometimes adjectives when more appropriate
-- file names are lower[[case]]. diacritics are removed from them
+- file names are lower[[case]]. they must be 7-bit [[ascii]], like headings
 - "lax" syntax and punctuation is used; that is,
   - the first word of a sentence is not capilatized
-  - full stops separate sentences; they do not end them
+  - full stops are sentence separators, not sentences terminators

 ## syntax used